mchitre/utils/README.md

-# utils
+# Personal productivity utilities

-Personal productivity utilities
+This repository is primarily for personal scripts.
+Many of these may be useful to others, and you're welcome to use them.
+However, they are not packaged for external use, so your mileage with them may vary...